Proton Putra: Interior

 The Putra's standard equipment included Recaro N-Joy seats, a leather Momo Daytona 4 steering and leather Momo gear knob.
 However, during the relaunch units of the Putras in Malaysia, the interior Recaros, Momo steering and gear knob ware not included as standard.
-The car instead it was refitted with normal seats and steerings but was available with black interior.
+The car instead it was refitted with normal seats and steering but was available with black interior.

+Sales

+Putra WRC

+The Proton Putra WRC was a concept car developed by Proton and Prodrive for the 1997 World Rally Championship.
+The car is powered by a Prodrive-modified Mitsubishi 4G93T producing 300hp (304ps).
+The car sits on 18-inch OZ Racing wheels wrapped in Pirelli tyres.
+Contrary to popular belief, only 1 unit of the actual WRC car was built and it currently resides in the Proton Motorsports Collection.
+The second unit is a show car based on a production unit, wearing a similar looking body kit but with smaller wheel arches.